yyin0103/4W-Based-News-Summarization/README.md

 * data_path: the path to your file
 * method: the method to extract keywords.
 Currently this repository only support manually_tuned weighted rerank keyword mechanism.
 In the future, it will support neural-network-based or more other keywords generator.
 * max_num: the maximum number of keywords (no more than 30)
+* output_path: output path of the keyword list

 5. Generate Summary: To train or test a summarization model with Bart using the above keywords extracted, please refer to the steps in
 ```